shreyashristi25/BridgeLabz-Training/README.md

 ## Day 9 - Letcode and Scenario-based-problems
 **Date:** 26-Dec-2025

-- Sloved 8 leetcode questions related to arraya and strings
+- Sloved 8 leetcode questions related to arrays and strings
 - solved 3 Scenario based questions
 - Commited and pushed solutions to the repository